 A Lightweight Truck Camper For Half Ton Trucks

 Why would anyone want a camper this short?
 How about these three reasons; low price, low weight, forward center of gravity, easy towing, and (in many circumstances) half-ton truck compatibility.
 Okay, that’s actually five reasons.

 Some folks just want a simple hard side, and nothing more.
 They don’t want your stinking slide-outs.
 They don’t need a bathroom.
 All they need is a dry place with heat, a comfortable place to sit, a comfortable place to sleep, a sink, stove top, and storage.
-For these folks, that’s happiness, in a truck bed.
+For these folks, a lightweight truck camper is happiness in a truck bed.

 The deeper question is, why did Travel Lite build the 625?
-To find out, we talked to Dustin Johns, President of Travel Lite.
+To find out, we talked to Dustin Johns, President of Travel Lite Campers.

 The 2016 Travel Lite 625 is a hard side, non-slide camper made for long or short bed trucks.
 The interior floor length of the 2016 Travel Lite 625 is 6’2″, the interior height is 6’6”, and the center of gravity is 29″.
 The 2016 Travel Lite 625 has a 9 gallon fresh tank and a porta-potti.
 It can accommodate one battery and has one twenty pound propane tank.
 Travel Lite is reporting the base weight of the Travel Lite 625 to be 1,285 pounds.
 The base MSRP for the 2016 Travel Lite 625 is $10,495.

-Above: The 2016 Travel Lite 625 mounted on a half ton.
-For truck and camper matching information, read “Matching a Truck and Camper“.
+Above: The Travel Lite 625 lightweight truck camper mounted on a half ton.
+For truck and camper matching information, read “How To Match a Truck and Camper“.
 All photos provided by Travel Lite.

 TCM: Why did Travel Lite decide to build the 625?